faxintan/proxy/README.md

 <a name="examples"></a>

-before proxy, we could invoke `Proxy.importRootCert` to import Root Cert into system trust list and then, invoke `Proxy.startSysProxy` to set system's web proxy to assigned IP and Port. finally, we just need to start the proxy server to capture http(s) request.
+before proxy, we could invoke `Proxy.trustRootCert` to import Root Cert into system trust list and then, invoke `Proxy.startSysProxy` to set system's web proxy to assigned IP and Port. finally, we just need to start the proxy server to capture http(s) request.